Refusing an offer of an unsuitable council home

 Evidence could include things like a letter from a doctor or a consultant about a health condition that means the home you've been offered is unsuitable.

-Get help from your nearest Citizens Advice if you're not sure what to write in your letter.
+Talk to an adviser if you're not sure what to write in your letter.

 Check if the offer can be reviewed